 Delta Therapy Dogs volunteers visit SummitCare homes on a regular basis, proving that the animal-human bond is very strong, especially for residents with cognitive challenges like dementia or depression.

-Whether it’s a calming pat, a floppy ear to listen, a friendly paw to shake or a well-deserved treat to feed, Delta Therapy Dogs bring smiles to patients, residents, families and staff.
+Whether it’s a calming pat, a floppy ear to listen, a friendly paw to shake or a well-deserved treat to feed, Delta Therapy Dogs bring smiles to residents, families and staff.

 The benefits of therapy animals are scientifically proven.
 Therapy dogs have a positive impact on social, emotional and physiological health, improving quality and life and wellbeing.